cdevairakkam7/cdevairakkam7/README.md

 ### Hi Folks,

+Currently, I work as an Analytics Manager for Stand8.

-I am also the Founder and CEO of [Analyze.Agency](https://analyze.agency) - a analytics consulting company.<br>
+I am also the Founder and CEO of [Analyze.Agency](https://analyze.agency) - an analytics consulting company.<br>
 Here are my links.

 * [My notes](https://github.com/cdevairakkam7/notes/blob/main/README.md)